N1 highway (Philippines): Route description

-N1 follows a route that runs from Laoag in Ilocos Norte to Zamboanga City via Bicol Region, Eastern Visayas and eastern parts of Mindanao.
+N1 follows a route that runs from Laoag in Ilocos Norte to Zamboanga City via Bicol Region, Eastern Visayas and eastern and southern parts of Mindanao.
 The highway connects most major regional centers on its route and runs through different landscapes.
-The highway is mostly named Maharlika Highway, but other sections use different names.
+The highway is mostly named Maharlika Highway or National Highway, but other sections use different names, including alternative names assumed within some poblacions (city or town proper).

 Ilocos Region

 N1 begins at the intersection with N2 (Manila North Road) and N100 (Laoag Airport Road) in Laoag as Manila North Road (MaNor).
-It then crosses Padsan River via Gilbert Bridge and enters the city proper of Laoag, where it splits before turning to the east in front of Ilocos Norte Provincial Capitol, briefly following J.P.
+It then crosses Padsan River via Gilbert Bridge and enters the city proper of Laoag, where it splits before turning to the east in front of Ilocos Norte Provincial Capitol, where the Pan-Philippine Highway commences.
+It then briefly follows J.P.
 Rizal Avenue before turning to General Segundo Avenue; both are principal city streets passing through the city proper and through its outskirts.
 Approaching Bacarra, it becomes a rural highway.
 At Bacarra, it bypasses the town center to the north and runs through a rural area, and then enters Pasuquin, where it serves as a major municipal street.
-Between Bacarra and Burgos, it becomes a rural two-lane highway and passes through interspersed barangays along the South China Sea (West Philippine Sea) coastline.
+Between Bacarra and Burgos, it becomes a rural two-lane highway and passes through interspersed barangays along the South China Sea coastline.
 It soon climbs the mountains upon approach to Burgos, where the highway directly serves the town.
-The highway zigzags through the rough terrain, and overlooks the beach where Bangui Wind Farm lies.
-It then passes through Bangui, where it runs as a major street on the town center, crosses Bulu River, and enters Pagudpud, which bypasses the town proper.
-N1 runs through the foothills that mark the edge of the Northern Luzon Cordillera and runs close to the coastline of Bashi Channel, where the highway zigzags through the cliffs through the Patapat Viaduct, a 630 m viaduct that is required for the highway to pass the steep cliffs marking the northern edge of the Cordillera Range.
+The highway zigzags through the rough terrain and overlooks the beach where Bangui Wind Farm lies.
+It then passes through Bangui, where it runs as a major street on the town center, crosses Bulu River, and enters Pagudpud, where it bypasses the town proper.
+N1 runs through the foothills that mark the edge of the Cordillera Central mountain range and runs close to the coastline of Bashi Channel, where the highway zigzags through the cliffs through the Patapat Viaduct, a 630 m viaduct that is required for the highway to pass the steep cliffs marking the northern edge of the Cordillera Range.